Cures for Hair Loss: Laser Cap Therapy

 Is Laser Cap Therapy Safe?

 Yes, overall laser cap therapy is considered safe.
 Most people won't experience any side effects from using a laser cap.
-However, some people do experience;
+However, there are some things to consider...

 How Much Does Laser Cap Therapy Cost?